tomhmoses/fun2/LectureNotes/introduction.lagda.md

 | ∃ x : A, B x  | ?                                     |
 | equality      | identity type `_≡_`                   |

 This will be the subject of future handouts.
-The Curry-Howard interpretation is also known as "propositions as types", where "proposition" is another name for logical statement.

 ## Proofs as functional programs